 How many times have you encountered the “Numbers Stored as text” error in your data sets?
-It interferes with your lookups and Match functions, and arithmetic calculations.
+It interferes with your LOOKUP and MATCH functions, and arithmetic calculations.
 Excel has a Convert to Number functionality to help with this situation, but it could be a lot better.
-You have to deal with your columns one at a time, sometimes one cell at a time.
-Also, I noticed that if the dataset is huge, excel takes a lot of time to push through; occasionally, it is so slow that you can see the cells getting updated one by one.
+You have to deal with your columns one at a time, sometimes one cellContinue reading “How to deal with the Numbers Stored As Text Error in Excel?”

 In one of my posts, I wrote about the UsedRange property of the Worksheet object.
 I use it in almost all of my spreadsheet applications.
 Excel keeps track of the last cell you used during your current session, and uses it to determine the used range of a sheet.
 The last cell is the one you get to, when you pressContinue reading “Get the Actual Used Range in a Spreadsheet”

 I am a big fan of using named ranges in my VBA code.
 It makes referring to cells in formulas easy, and I can also helps in auditing the code.
 For instance, I can simply search for “RangeName” (including the quotes) to see if that particular range name is being used in my code.

 Many excel users might not be aware of the subtle distinction between Excel Worksheet functions and VBA functions.
 Majority of Excel’s capability is constructed using Visual Basics for Applications (VBA).
 VBA is a programming language that contains a fairly rich set of built in Functions; lets call these functions VBA Functions.
 Using the aforementioned VBA Functions,Continue reading “Excel Worksheet Functions and VBA Functions”

 In my many years of rummaging through the internet for help, I have seen countless posts where troubled help seekers are told that VBA does not have a built in function to reverse a string.
 Amature know-alls suggest a makeshift solution using a for-loop; and everyone is happy.
-Contrary to popular belief, Visual Basics does have a built in function to reverse a string: StrReverse()
+Contrary to popular belief, Visual Basics doesContinue reading “Reversing a string in Excel”

 In one of my previous posts, I wrote a function to concatenate the values stored in all the cells of a specified range.
 That function holds good, if you have a text stored in all the cells, and you just want to club them together.
 It fails if you have cells containing numeric values: dates,Continue reading “Concatenate Range and Retain Formatting”